shenfe/puppeteer-service/README.md

 ### client

 Use the sub-module named `request` to communicate with the server.
-It's runnable at both browser and Node.js.
+It's runnable at **both browser and Node.js**.

 ```js
 const Run = require('puppeteer-service/request.mjs');